 You’ll want to be sure you clean the property really well before moving out.
 Your landlord can still deduct money from your deposit.
 Especially if they find that it’s not up to their standards and will need proof, too!
 As being now illegal under the law – it may well be something else instead!

 Professional Clean or DIY – It’s Your Call

 So whether to go for a professional cleaning service or DIY.
 It is up to the tenant to decide.
 Considering hiring a professional cleaning service vs taking care of the property yourself?
 You are not alone in contemplating this tough decision.
 Here’s what you need to know.

 The pros and cons for each option will differ depending on your needs.
 But some may be more attractive than others.
 Hiring professionals is perfect!
 If you’re short on time or don’t have any experience with deep cleans.
 However, it does come at a cost – which can vary from business to business.
 Your landlord wants to see the property in a clean manner so the next tenants can move in right away.
 It will save the landlord the hassle of doing things by himself and save you your deposit as well.

 Security Deposit – Conclusion

-So we hope this article answered the most important questions regarding the security deposit.
+We hope this article answered the most important questions regarding the security deposit.
 It is a way for landlords to protect themselves if you move out of the apartment before your lease expires.
-If you don’t want to lose money.
-You must take time during your lease period to secure your deposit.
-And keep track of both the original deposit and any interest earned on top of it.
+If you don’t want to lose money, you must take time during your lease period to secure your deposit.
+It’s also important to keep track of both the original deposit and any interest earned on top of it.
 Also, take care of little things while living at the property.
-For more information about how long landlords are required to hold onto your security deposits.
-Or what happens when you decide not to renew a rental agreement early.
-Contact our team at Oasis Living today.
+For more information contact our team at Oasis Living today.
 We would be happy to answer all questions related to this topic.
 For more information on rental protections and processes, see our article on “Contents Insurance”